MLB on TBS: TNT's involvement

-TNT is TBS's outlet to air the beginning of LDS games.
+TNT was TBS's outlet to air the beginning of LDS games.
 When the TBS game finishes, the TNT game is switched back to TBS.
+Beginning in 2025 if a game ran long TruTV would switch to the beginning of a game and TBS would join in later.

 However, in 2011 and 2012, and again in 2024, TNT aired its own slate of postseason Division Series games, due to MLB's desire to air fewer LDS games in the early afternoon.
 2011 was the first time TNT had ever aired regularly scheduled MLB games.
 TNT's coverage uses TBS's announcers and production crews with the only difference being the TNT logo in the scorebox replacing the usual TBS logo.

 In 2011, TNT aired Tampa Bay Rays–Texas Rangers Game 1, Detroit Tigers–New York Yankees Games 1 and 2, and Milwaukee Brewers–Arizona Diamondbacks Game 3.
 To clarify, on October 1, 2011, TNT aired Game 2 of the Rays versus the Rangers at 7 p.m.
 ET, which overlapped with the end of Game 1 of the St. Louis Cardinals versus the Philadelphia Phillies and the continuation of Game 1 of the Tigers versus the Yankees on TBS.
 (The latter was also to have been Game 2, but Game 1 was suspended after 1 1/2 innings due to rain.)
 On October 2, it aired the rescheduled Game 2 between the Tigers and the Yankees at 3 p.m.
 ET, two hours before Game 2 of the Diamondbacks versus the Brewers on TBS.
 On October 4, it aired Game 3 of the Diamondbacks versus the Brewers at 9:30 p.m.
 ET, one hour after Game 3 of the Tigers versus the Yankees started on TBS.

 In 2012, TNT aired Cincinnati Reds–San Francisco Giants Game 1, and Oakland Athletics–Detroit Tigers Games 4 and 5.

 In 2022, TNT was scheduled to air Game 5, if needed, between the Houston Astros and Seattle Mariners in the 2022 American League Division Series.
 That game was not needed.
 But, because Game 3 between the Astros and Mariners went into multiple extra innings, the entirety of Game 3 of the ALDS series between the New York Yankees and Cleveland Guardians aired on TNT, with TBS joining in progress.

 In 2024, TNT aired Game 4 of the 2024 American League Division Series between the Detroit Tigers and Cleveland Guardians as part of a split doubleheader with TBS and TruTV.